marcduiker/azure-functions-university/lessons/deployment/deployment-lesson.md

 To complete this exercise you need a GitHub repository that contains a Function App project.
 We'll be using [this FunctionApp-Deployment repo](https://github.com/marcduiker/functionapp-deployment), which you can use as [a template repo](https://github.com/marcduiker/functionapp-deployment/generate), if you don't have your own Function App to deploy.

 In addition you also need to add deployment credentials to your GitHub repository.
-Follow
+Follow these steps to add those.

 ### Steps

 1. Before we create the deployment workflow we need to create deployment credentials and add these to the GitHub repo as secrets.